RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-07-26-RLStudio_robotmesh.md

 ---
-title: "migration to RLStudio of basic robot mesh problem"
+title: "Migration to RLStudio of basic robot mesh problem"
 excerpt: "based on Nacho TFM, the robot mesh exercise was migrated to RL-Studio"

 sidebar: